magniff/atari-forks/README.md

 # Atari Forking Challenge

-A library for snapshotting and forking Firecracker microVMs, with a demo that performs tree search over an Atari Breakout environment.
+A Rust library for snapshotting and forking Firecracker microVMs, with a benchmark that performs tree search over an Atari Breakout environment.

-## What This Does
+## What this does

-Runs the Atari Breakout environment inside a Firecracker microVM, snapshots the VM state, forks it into 4 children (one per action), steps each child, selects a random successor, and repeats.
-Produces `1 + 4n` observation frames showing the game state diverging across different action sequences.
+Runs Atari Breakout inside a Firecracker microVM, snapshots the VM state, forks it into 4 children (one per legal action), steps each child in parallel, selects a random successor as the new root, and repeats.
+Produces `1 + 4n` observation frames.

 ```
      ┌──────────┐
      │  Root VM │  (Breakout, initial state)
      │  obs_0   │
      └────┬─────┘
-          │ snapshot
+          │ pause + diff snapshot
     ┌─────┼─────┬─────┐
     ▼     ▼     ▼     ▼
- NOOP   FIRE  RIGHT  LEFT     ← 4 children, each takes a different action
+ NOOP   FIRE  RIGHT  LEFT     ← 4 pre-warmed children, each takes a different action
  obs_1  obs_2  obs_3  obs_4

           │ randomly pick one